 The cohort was clear: if the business is healthy and the product is right-shaped, a CPO hire creates friction, not value.
 The strongest CPOs will walk away from a wrong-shaped role.

 The cohort was clear: AI won't replace the strategic core of product leadership, but it will strip out the administrative layer.
-What remains is harder to fake.
+The bar for CPO-level contribution is going up fast.

 CPO · Maritime and logisticsA VC-backed CPO defined AI-durable leadership as "personal AI fluency", not just using tools, but understanding what they mean for the business across three layers: product and engineering efficiency, team-wide efficiency, and the deeper question of how AI changes the business model itself.